scalafx/scalafx.github.io/_docs/properties.md

 }
 ```

-In general, the condition can be any Boolean binding expression (here we just have a property `hoover`).
-The complete code is in [WhenChooseOtherwiseExpression](https://github.com/scalafx/ScalaFX-Tutorials/blob/master/properties/src/main/scala/org/scalafx/tutorials/properties/WhenChooseOtherwiseExpression.scala) example.
+In general, the condition can be any Boolean binding expression (here we just have a property `hover`).
+The complete code is in the [WhenChooseOtherwiseExpression](https://github.com/scalafx/ScalaFX-Tutorials/blob/master/properties/src/main/scala/org/scalafx/tutorials/properties/WhenChooseOtherwiseExpression.scala) example.

 ### There is more...

-Binding expressions can be created also for String and object properties.
+Binding expressions can also be created for String and object properties.
 If you have some very specific need you can create a custom binding expression.
-Let say that you want the binding expression to convert source string to upper case.
-Custom binding is create using `Bindings.createStringBinding(func: () => String, dependencies: Observable*)`.
+Let's say that you want the binding expression to convert the source string to upper case.
+A custom binding is created using `Bindings.createStringBinding(func: () => String, dependencies: Observable*)`.

 ```
 val a = new StringProperty()